electron-userland/electron-builder/README.md

 --publish, -p         Publish artifacts (to GitHub Releases), see
                       https://goo.gl/WMlr4n
-                         [choices: "onTag", "onTagOrDraft", "always", "never"] --platform            The target platform (preferred to use --osx, --win or --linux)
+                         [choices: "onTag", "onTagOrDraft", "always", "never"] --platform            The target platform (preferred to use --mac, --win or --linux)
-                    [choices: "osx", "win", "linux", "darwin", "win32", "all"] --arch                The target arch (preferred to use --x64 or --ia32) [choices: "ia32", "x64", "all"] --help                Show help                                      [boolean]
+                    [choices: "mac", "win", "linux", "darwin", "win32", "all"] --arch                The target arch (preferred to use --x64 or --ia32) [choices: "ia32", "x64", "all"] --help                Show help                                      [boolean]